 Diversity and equity is rooted in Chapman's heritage, values, and mission.
 The Disciples of Christ (Christian Church), which founded Chapman University in 1861, is known for its focus on mutual respect and understanding.
-In the 1920s, Chapman had a multiracial student body, and today, Chapman is building on that heritage by creating a diverse curriculum and community with students from more than 60 countries with a rich identities and histories.
+In the 1920s, Chapman had a multiracial student body, and today, Chapman is building on that unique heritage by creating a diverse curriculum and community with students from more than 60 countries with rich identities and histories.

 I am Chapman

 Labels are easy, but often times are isolating and incomplete.
-To get a real understanding of the diversity at Chapman, you need to get to know the individuals that walk the hallways of our campus and the many identities that each hold.
-Each student, faculty and staff member at Chapman brings with them a unique story and background which adds to the diverse Chapman experience.
+To get a real understanding of the diversity at Chapman, you need to get to know the individuals that walk the hallways of our campus, and the many identities that each hold.
+Each student, faculty and staff member at Chapman brings with them a unique story and background which adds to the Chapman experience.
 Learn a little more about us.

 |Ovidio Sanchez||Lotus Thai||Leon Lukic||Jillian Strong|